Introduction

 Key Representation: Multikey

-BIP-340 signs and verifies with 32-byte x-only public keys — a departure from the 33-byte SEC-compressed form typical of secp256k1 ECDSA.
-The cryptosuite still publishes verification keys via the standard W3C Multikey format, with one practical wrinkle worth knowing about: the spec mandates the 0xe701 multicodec prefix (the varint encoding of 0xe7, the existing secp256k1-pub codec) followed by the 33-byte SEC-compressed key, then multibase base58-btc encoded with a leading z.
-The multicodec table also lists a draft bip340-pub codec (0x1340) for native 32-byte x-only keys, but bip340-jcs-2025 deliberately reuses the compressed-key codec — letting the same Multikey carry material usable by both BIP-340 Schnorr and traditional secp256k1 ECDSA tooling.
+BIP-340 signs and verifies with 32-byte x-only public keys, a departure from the 33-byte SEC-compressed form typical of secp256k1 ECDSA.
+The cryptosuite still publishes verification keys via the standard W3C Multikey format, with one practical wrinkle worth knowing about: the spec mandates the 0xe701 multicodec prefix (the varint encoding of 0xe7, the in-use secp256k1-pub codec) followed by the 33-byte SEC-compressed key, then multibase base58-btc encoded with a leading z.
+The multicodec table also lists a bip340-pub codec (0x1340) for native 32-byte x-only keys, but bip340-jcs-2025 instead reuses the compressed-key codec, letting the same Multikey carry material usable by both BIP-340 Schnorr and traditional secp256k1 ECDSA tooling.
 Implementations recover the 32-byte x-coordinate from the 33-byte form for the BIP-340 algorithm, handling y-parity per the BIP-340 specification.

 The Multikey can be embedded in DID documents as a verificationMethod, referenced from Verifiable Credential proofs, and resolved during verification.